vicent-dev/notice-me/Readme.md

 - user does something in your system that will trigger eventually a notification. (e.g. complex import process of data that will probably take some time to finish).
 - notification is created in Notice-me via http POST request.
 - eventually your system will finish your process related with the notification  (e.g. all the data is finally imported in your system).
-- publish from your system into queue `notification.notify` with the notification ID that you will recieve from create endpoint.
+- publish from your system into queue `notification.notify` with the notification ID that you will recieve from create endpoint. (@todo generate uuid non-persistence related)
 - Notice-me will consume that message and broadcast that notification to all fronted clients that matches the configured criteria.